- Donate Now (external link)

 Middle School 1:1 Device Program

-During the 2015-2016 school year, sixth, seventh, and eighth grade students at CAIS will continue to be required to bring an iPad with them daily to school.
+Sixth, seventh, and eighth grade students at CAIS are required to bring an iPad with them daily to school.
 The iPad program builds upon the technology already on campus, which includes laptop carts and projection systems in all classrooms.

 Incoming sixth grade students are required to provide their own iPad.
 Students may bring an iPad they already have (iPad 2, 3, 4, iPad Mini, and iPad Air models are acceptable) or buy a new iPad.
 Rising seventh and eighth grade students will continue to use the same iPads as this year.